annabellaals/Bella_restaurant/README.md

 ### **Database Setup**

-1. Ensure PostgreSQL is installed and running on your local machine.
+1. Ensure PostgreSQL is installed and running on local machine.
 2. Create a PostgreSQL database for the project.
-3. Update the `DATABASES` setting in the `settings.py` file with your database credentials.
+3. Update the `DATABASES` setting in the `settings.py` file with database credentials.
 4. Run migrations to set up the database schema:

     ```bash